Points of Interest

 Blaksley Boulder

-This massive sandstone boulder was dedicated by Anna Dorinda Blaksley Bliss, the donor who helped establish Santa Barbara Botanic Garden.
+This massive sandstone boulder was dedicated by Anna Dorinda Blaksley Bliss, the donor who helped establish the Garden.
 The Boulder is dedicated in honor of her father.
 The impressive boulder was brought to its current location by a massive debris flow around 12,000 years ago.

 Information Kiosk

-Built in 1938, the kiosk was created to display educational material and points of interest in the garden.
+Built in 1938, the Information Kiosk was created to display educational material and points of interest in the Garden.
 Designed by architect Lockwood de Forest Jr., this kiosk features open sides which are designed to frame views of the garden.

 Blaksley Library